 Introduction

-Hypoxia is common in coastal and estuarine waters and is expected to intensify with global warming (Diaz and Rosenbrg 2008, Breitburg et al., 2018).
+Hypoxia is common in coastal and estuarine waters and is expected to intensify with global warming (Diaz and Rosenberg 2008, Breitburg et al., 2018).
 Between anthropogenic influence on nearshore waters and the natural dynamics of shallow, partially enclosed water bodies, hypoxia often co-occurs with other stressors such as high temperature, carbon dioxide (CO2) acidification, and pollutants (Gruber, 2011).
 Along the Northeast United States coast, stratification and productivity associated with high temperatures in spring and summer cause hypoxic and eutrophic zones to form and great fluctuations in dissolved oxygen (DO) on diel to monthly time scales (O’Donnell et al., 2004; Baumann and Smith, 2018; Testa et al., 2018).
 While fish species that currently live in such areas tend to have mechanisms to cope with periods of hypoxia (Farrell and Brauner, 2009; Zhu et al., 2013; Baumann, 2019), these do not necessarily confer tolerance of longer durations.
 Fishes that spawn in the spring and summer face the additional threat of experiencing hypoxia during the particularly sensitive early life stages.
 Embryos and young larvae rely largely on diffusion for oxygen uptake and lack well-developed mechanisms, such as high surface area gills, to meet oxygen demands in low DO water and are not mobile enough to escape hypoxic zones.
 Mortality can result directly from severe hypoxia or indirectly from reduced growth increasing susceptibility to predation.
 Even fish that survive may incur sublethal effects with lifelong consequences for growth, development, and reproduction.
 Understanding the mechanistic responses to hypoxia can help predict how tolerant fishes will be to intensifying hypoxic zones and how their sensitivity to predation and additional environmental stressors could change.

-When targeted conservation action is desired, population-level risks associated with stressors are important to quantify because this level is most often used for management.
-Much research on stressor effects uses laboratory experiments to measure physiological responses, but additional steps can be taken to elucidate how these translate to life history outcomes such as recruitment and reproductive investment in the next generation.
+When targeted conservation action is desired, risks associated with stressors are important to quantify at the population-level because management actions act at this.
+While many laboratory experiments have measured physiological responses at the individual-level, additional steps must be taken to translate demographic rates like recruitment and reproductive investment in the next generation.
 Models that connect physiological and energetic mechanisms of stressor effects to life history create widely applicable tools that can be used to make population-level predictions.
+Scaling experimental studies to population-level processes remains a challenge (but see Grear et al. 2020 and maybe references within).

 Dynamic Energy Budget (DEB) modeling is a bioenergetic framework designed to bridge multiple levels of biological organization in assessing stressor effects in a vast variety of species (Kooijman, 2010; AmP, 2023).
-The model follows energy allocation, in the form of suborganismal metabolic fluxes, and how it leads to life history outcomes such as growth rate, reproductive output, and survival, using physical and biological concepts that are generalizable to most species (Jusup et al., 2017).
+This approach follows energy allocation, in the form of suborganismal metabolic fluxes, and how it leads to life history outcomes such as growth rate, reproductive output, and survival, using physical and biological concepts that are generalizable to most species (Jusup et al., 2017).
 It accounts for differences in the energy budget at each stage to allow modeling of life stage transition timing and stage-specific mortality (Kooijman, 2010).
 DEB theory is often used to connect experimental observations of multiple stressor effects to both the underlying energetic mechanisms (Kooijman, 2018) and life history outcomes that feed into population dynamics (Martin et al., 2013; Smallegange et al., 2017).
 These capabilities make DEB theory an excellent tool for enhancing the utility of experimental stressor data in conservation and management (Lavaud et al., 2021).